compstorylab/storywrangling/README.rst

 If you have a list of ngrams,
-then you can use the ``get_ngrams_array()`` method to retrieve a dataframe of usage rates in a single langauge.
+then you can use the ``get_ngrams_array()`` method to retrieve a dataframe of usage rates in a single language.

 ================  ========  ======================  ===============================